On a quarternification of complex Lie algebras: Introduction

-The representation \(\Delta\) decomposes into irreducible representations \(\Delta^{\pm}=\mathbf{H}\) of \(\,{\rm Spin}(4)\).
-Hence even ( or odd ) spinors are identified with quaternion valued functions.
 In our forthcoming article \cite{K} we shall investigate current algebras of harmonic spinors on \(S^3\) that take values in a Lie algebra.
-So one of the purpose of present article is to give a steady point of view for such theory of spinor analysis as combined with Lie algebra theory.
+The spinors ae introduced by the spinor representation of Clifford algebras: \({\rm Clif }_4\,=\, {\rm End}_{\mathbf{R}}(\Delta)=\mathbf{H}(2)\, \), and the representation \(\Delta\) decomposes into irreducible representations \(\Delta=\mathbf{H}\oplus\mathbf{H}\,\), \(\Delta^{\pm}=\mathbf{H}\).
+Hence even ( or odd ) spinors are identified with quarternion valued functions.
+So one of the purpose of present article is to give a steady point of view for such a theory of spinor analysis as combined with Lie algebra theory via the {\it quarternification}.

-There have been several trials to give the definition of {\it quaternion Lie algebras}.
-R. Farnsteiner \cite{Fa} investigated a Lie algebra which is isomorphic to the central quotient of a quaternion division algebra and called it {\it quaternion Lie algebra}.
-D. Joyce \cite{J} and D. Widdow \cite{W} gave a definition of {\it quaternion Lie algebra} as an object of their \(\mathbf{AH}\)-module that satisfies the bracket conditions of Lie algebra. \(\mathbf{AH}\)-module is a more restrictive concept than \(\mathbf{H}\)-module.
-Their {\it quaternion Lie algebra} is fit to the smooth quaternion-valued vector fields on hypercomplex manifolds.
-They tried to give a definition of Lie algebras on the quaternion field.
-While our Lie algebra is simply a real Lie algebra invariant under two conjugations of the quaternion field.
+There have been several trials to give the definition of {\it quarternion Lie algebras}.
+R. Farnsteiner \cite{Fa} investigated a Lie algebra which is isomorphic to the central quotient of a quarternion division algebra and called it {\it quarternion Lie algebra}.
+D. Joyce \cite{J} and D. Widdow \cite{W} gave a definition of {\it quarternion Lie algebra} as an object of their \(\mathbf{AH}\)-module that satisfies the bracket conditions of Lie algebra. \(\mathbf{AH}\)-module is a more restrictive concept than \(\mathbf{H}\)-module.
+Their {\it quarternion Lie algebra} is fit to the smooth quarternion-valued vector fields on hypercomplex manifolds.
+The above authors tried to give a definition of Lie algebras on the quarternion field.
+While our Lie algebra is simply a real Lie algebra invariant under two conjugations of the quarternion field.